izaakwhite/cs4100-project1/README.md

    where \(A\) and \(B\) are the sets of fingerprints for the respective submissions.

 7. **Similarity Report**
-   The similarity scores are sorted from highest to lowest and then written to `PlagarismReport.txt`.
+   The similarity scores are sorted from highest to lowest and then written to `PlagiarismReport.txt`.
 This allows you to see which pairs of submissions are most alike.

 ---

-### Process Flow - Handled by PlagarismDetector.sh
+### Process Flow - Handled by PlagiarismDetector.sh

 1. **Token Generation (Bash + Lex)**
    - A Bash script invokes the Lex-generated scanner on each `.c` file.